 The USB Diffuser and the Ultra Mini USB Diffuser are both very small and can be used anywhere that has a USB connection or adapter.
 The Ultra Mini USB Diffuser makes a great starter diffuser because it is inexpensive and works well.
 It is also a good choice for use around children because the water won’t leak if the diffuser is tipped over.

 The gorgeous Handcrafted Porcelain Ultrasonic Diffusers come in a variety of shapes and sizes and look lovely in sitting rooms.
 The Sirona™, Airmid™, and Cloud Ultrasonic Diffusers are for those who love a diffuser that lights up!
 Each of these diffusers has various light options that allow a kaleidoscope cycle of red, yellow, green, blue, and purple LED lights; solid LED colored lights; or no light at all.
-Other ultrasonic-style diffusers we carry are the Aroma Ready™ Oil Drop Diffuser, the Car Humidifier with Ultrasonic Diffusion, and the Ultrasonic Personal Diffuser.
+Another ultrasonic-style diffuser we carry is the Ultrasonic Personal Diffuser.

 Evaporative diffusers are pretty basic in how they operate.
 A fan blows air from the room through some sort of pad or filter that has essential oils dropped onto it.
 The air blowing through the pad causes the oils to evaporate more quickly than normal, and the air with the evaporated oil is blown into the room.
 The Whispi™ Diffuser is a little unique because the pumping action with your finger pushes the air through the scent cell and picks up the aroma of the essential oil and blows it out for you to smell.